sea-bass/pyrobosim/docs/source/setup.rst

 This package is being tested with:

-* Python 3.8 in Ubuntu 20.04, optionally with ROS 2 Foxy
+* Python 3.10 in Ubuntu 22.04
-* Python 3.10 in Ubuntu 22.04, optionally with ROS 2 Humble
+* Optionally with ROS 2 Humble and Iron

 Local Setup
 -----------